CouncilofLorien/counciloflorien.github.io/docs/cards/R/rolled-down-to-the-sea.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > Unique.
-Opponent must discard a ring from his hand or from one of his companies, if available.
-If no such rings are available as such, he must reveal his hand to you.  "'Into Anduin the Great it fell; and long ago, while Sauron slept, it was rolled down the River to the Sea.
-There let it lie until the End.'" ---LotRII
+> > _**Unique.**_ Opponent must discard a ring from his hand or from one of his companies, if available.
+If no such rings are available as such, he must reveal his hand to you. <br>_"'Into Anduin the Great it fell; and long ago, while Sauron slept, it was rolled down the River to the Sea.
+There let it lie until the End.'"_ ***---LotRII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>